 If you have a cable release or remote trigger, you can put your camera in Bulb mode.
 As long as you hold down the release button, your camera’s shutter will stay open.
 This gives you a lot of flexibility in how long your exposures are.

 It’s really difficult to capture firework displays using your phone.
-The best thing to do is record a video instead of photo, or use an app like Slow Shutter Cam on iPhone or Long Exposure Camera 2 on Android as well as a smartphone tripod.
+The best thing to do is record a video instead of photo, or use an app like Slow Shutter Cam on iPhone or a long exposure camera app on Android (Samsung phones have this built-in) as well as a smartphone tripod.

 Enjoy the display.
 Don’t get so caught up in taking photos that you miss out on the fun of hearing things go bang and smelling gunpowder.